 This vegan alfredo sauce comes together fairly quickly for a healthy weeknight dinner.
 In fact, once you have your veggies chopped, you could boil water for fettuccine noodles and make the sauce simultaneously.
 Dinner on the table in 30 minutes or less.
 Dang that's fast!

 Side note, I have just learned how to saute veggies without oil, and I am totally hooked.
-Leaving the oil out leaves me feeling lighter at the end of each meal.
-So, I'll be including instructions for both oil sauteing and no-oil sauteing.
+I'll include instructions for both oil sauteing and no-oil sauteing.

 First, saute your onion over medium heat in a few tablespoons of veggie broth, or a couple teaspoons of oil.
 Saute until lightly browned and softened, adding a little more broth if necessary to keep the onion from sticking to the bottom of the pan.